AnderGray/ProbabilityBoundsAnalysis.jl/README.md

 Uncertain numbers
 ---

-A probability distribution can be using it's shape and parameters:
+A probability distribution can be created by using it's shape and parameters:

 ```julia
 julia> a = normal(0,1)